andela-technology/qualified-docs/content/reference/languages/c.md

 ## Environment

-Qualified supports C11 with Clang 3.8 and C18 with Clang 8.
+Qualified supports C18 with Clang 8 and C11 with Clang 3.8.

+C11 is [deprecated](/creating-content/challenges/upgrading-language-versions/#deprecation-process).
+Use C18.

 ## Timeout